HansKre/markdown-execute/README.md

 VSCode Extension which allows you to execute code from `markdown` files.

-- Detects code blocks in your `markdown` files starting with:
+- Detects code blocks in your `markdown`-files starting with:

   - \`\`\`sh
   - \`\`\`bash